QuibDev/CalorieBurntWebApp/README.md

-# CalorieBurntWebApp
+# CaloriesBurntModel

-The webapp extention for the calories burnt model.
+Works offline on localhost for prediction
+Use command: python server.py